LonelyPepper/pypboy/README.md

 Navigation:

-Over time, I plan to make clicking and/or tapping perform the necessary operations, but the keyboard controls will remain in for testing/convenience.
+Clicking can be used to navigate between the five main modules, but the original controls remain, unaltered.

 F1 - Stats
 F2 - Inventory